catppuccin/toolbox/README.md

 #### 🎨Catwalk

-A little program that takes in four showcase images and displays them all at once.
+A sweet program that takes in four showcase images and displays them all at once.

 Usage: